 3.2 review the policies and practices with respect to risk assessment and risk management and the internal control environment in the area of classified business activities, including discussing with management any major financial risk exposures and the steps that have been taken to monitor and control such exposure, and in connection with such activities shall have access to the Corporation’s internal audit staff and independent auditors, as necessary;

-3.3 review issues and procedures relating to the physical security of the Corporation’s facilities, employees, systems and networks for the purposes of insider threat detection, physical security, and protection of classified cyber data and sensitive controlled (e.g., proprietary) information maintained by the Corporation within the Corporation’s business or on behalf of its customers;
+3.3 review issues, procedures and programs relating to the security of the Corporation’s facilities, employees, systems and networks for the purposes of insider threat detection, physical security, and protection of classified cyber data and sensitive controlled (e.g., proprietary) information maintained by the Corporation within the Corporation’s business or on behalf of its customers;

 3.5 regularly review and assess the results of significant internal and external reviews, audits and inspections related to the security of personnel, data, and facilities; and

-3.6 the CBS Committee shall annually conduct an evaluation of its performance.
+3.6 annually conduct an evaluation of its performance.

 4.0 Authorities.
 In furtherance of its responsibilities, the CBS Committee shall have the power to investigate any matter falling within its jurisdiction, and it shall also possess the following authorities: